 - Reliability – Which option comes from the most trusted, reliable source?

-- Efficiency / Ease – Which options can I get the fastest and is the easiest to use?
+- Efficiency and Ease – Which option can I get the fastest and is the easiest to use?

 One great video you can create to address all of these questions is a before and after video.
 Before and after videos provide the viewer with an instant understanding of what you’re offering and helps them visualize it for themselves.
-By showing Frodo his problem before your product, then his problem solved after using your product, he can very quickly make a judgment call about your product’s effectiveness.
-Plus, he can use this product video to evaluate the quality of your product and the efficiency and ease of use.
-Meanwhile, you’re building credibility by showing your product in action instead of hiding behind a picture on the internet or a silver-tongued sales team to do all your selling for you.
+By showing potential buyers their problem before your product, then once the problem’s solved after using your product, they can very quickly make a judgment call about your product’s effectiveness.

-Another video that could be helpful in convincing Frodo that your product is the best solution is a product review video.
-With a product review video, you can work with a third party source, be it a social media influencer, industry journalist, or known celebrity they know and trust, to review your product and give their take.
+Also consider a product review video.
+With a product review video, you can work with a third-party source, be it a social media influencer, industry journalist, or known celebrity they know and trust, to review your product and give their take.
 You could even stage a product review that includes your product up against the competition and demonstrates who comes out ahead.

-At this point, your product just needs to have a compelling sales point against the competition, and Frodo should have all the information he needs to complete his buyer’s journey.
+At this point, your product just needs to have a compelling sales point against the competition, and your potential buyer should have all the information they need to complete their buyer’s journey.

-And if you’re interested in investing more in video content for your own sales and marketing funnels, book a call with one of our creative producers today to kick around some potential video package options, like our popular “engage” pro package!
+And if you’re interested in investing more in video content for your own sales and marketing funnels, book a call with one of our creative producers today to kick around some potential video package options.